SiliconLabs/wfx-linux-driver/README.md

 Some properties are recognized either by SPI or SDIO versions:
 - `wakeup-gpios`: phandle of gpio that will be used to wake-up the chip.
   Without this property, the driver will disable most power saving features.
-- `config-file`: Use an alternative file as PDS.
-Default is `wf200.pds`.
-Only necessary for development/debug purpose.
+- `silabs,antenna-config-file`: Use an alternative file as PDS.
+Default depends of "compatible" string.
+For "silabs,wf200", the default is 'wf200.pds'.
 - `slk_key`: String representing hexadecimal value of secure link key to use (only if driver is compiled with `CONFIG_WFX_SECURE_LINK`).
 Must contains 64 hexadecimal digits.